Police investigation continues into death of Hulk Hogan

 Hogan won at least six WWE championships and was inducted into the Hall of Fame in 2005 and reinstated there in 2018.
 He had been removed from the Hall of Fame in 2015 after he was recorded making racial slurs against Blacks, for which he apologized.

 Hogan was to be cremated but it wasn't clear Thursday if that had happened yet.
 A well-attended but private funeral service was held Aug.
-5 at a church in Indian Rocks Beach, Florida.
+5 at a church in Largo, Florida.

+Earlier this month, Hogan's daughter Brooke said on Instagram that cremation was postponed “because of family questions.”

+“With all of the speculation and uncertainty of my dad’s death, I want to personally offer to pay for an autopsy if that’s what it takes to get it done.
+My dad’s dignity and legacy deserves it," she wrote.
+It is not clear if an autopsy was conducted.